• Art magazine

 To avoid this, you should thoroughly clean your sculpture and then treat it with a suitable protective product.
 A good option is a special wax for delicate materials such as ceramic or glass.
 This wax forms a protective layer on the surface of your sculpture, protecting it from moisture and frost damage.

-In addition, you can protect your garden sculpture with a cover made of soft fabric to keep it from direct cold.
+Additionally, you can protect your garden sculpture with a soft fabric cover to keep it from direct cold.

 It is crucial that this cover is breathable to prevent moisture from accumulating underneath it and causing further damage.